zookz/cordova-plugin-health/README.md

 short term

-- add query with buckets (see window.plugins.healthkit.querySampleTypeAggregated for HealthKit)
 - add delete
 - get steps from the "polished" Google Fit data source (see https://plus.google.com/104895513165544578271/posts/a8P62A6ejQy)
 - add support for HKCategory samples in HealthKit
 - extend the datatypes
  - blood pressure  (KCorrelationTypeIdentifierBloodPressure, custom data type)
- - food (HKCorrelationTypeIdentifierFood, TYPE_NUTRITION)
  - blood glucose
  - location (NA, TYPE_LOCATION)

 long term

 - add registration to updates (in Fit:  HistoryApi#registerDataUpdateListener() )
-- store vital signs on an encrypted DB in the case of Android and remove custom datatypes (possible choice: [sqlcipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/).
+- store vital signs on an encrypted DB in the case of Android and remove custom datatypes.
+Possible choice: [sqlcipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/).
 The file would be stored on shared drive, and it would be shared among apps through a service.
 You could more simply share the file, but then how would you share the password?
 If shared through a service, all apps would have the same service because it's part of the plugin, so the service should not auto-start until the first app tries to bind it (see [this](http://stackoverflow.com/questions/31506177/the-same-android-service-instance-for-two-apps) for suggestions).
 This is sub-optimal, as all apps would have the same copy of the service (although lightweight).
 A better approach would be requiring an extra app, but this creates other issues like "who would publish it?", "why the user would be needed to download another app?" etc.
 - add also Samsung Health as a health record for Android

 ## Contributions

 Any help is more than welcome!
-I cannot program in iOS, so I would particularly appreciate someone who can give me a hand.
+I don't know Objectve C and I am not interested into learning it now, so I would particularly appreciate someone who can give me a hand with the iOS part.
+Particularly, I'd like to allow support for HKCategory.
+Also, I would love to know from you if the plugin is currently used in any app actually available online.
 Just send me an email to my_username at gmail.com